The end of summer marks the beginning of Austin Restaurant Weeks (ARW), which runs from September 1 to 17, 2023.

 MezzeMe in The Triangle in Central Austin serves Turkish food and offers lunch and a $40 dinner.
 I've eaten here before, and it brought back memories of backpacking in Turkey.

-Paul Martin's American Grill in The Domain is doing a three-course lunch with a salad, your choice of an entree, and a dessert.
-Kel recently introduced me to this restaurant, and I'm a fan.
-The braised short rib I tried is on their $40 ARW dinner menu, also a great value.
+Paul Martin's American Grill in The Domain is offering a three-course lunch with a salad, your choice of an entree, and a dessert.
+Kel recently introduced me to this restaurant, and I'm a fan of the braised short rib on their $40 ARW dinner menu.

 Picnik on Burnet Road is offering a three-course meal plus a zero-proof drink.
 I always spend a lot on meals here, so their offer is appealing.